ionic-team/stencil-site/versioned_docs/version-v4.0/documentation-generation/docs-readme.md

 # Docs Readme Markdown File Auto-Generation

 Stencil is able to auto-generate `readme.md` files in markdown.
-This opt-in feature will save the readme files as a sibling to the component within the same directory.
+This feature will save the readme files as a sibling to the component's source file within the same directory.
 This can help you to maintain consistently formatted documentation for your components which live right next to them and render in GitHub.